 Where is the kayak barn?

 Your trip will begin at 211 N. Main Street in an small brick building located in Fannie Pell Park.
-The small building is the Kayak barn where you will meet to obtain your life vest, paddle, make payments, and fill your water bottle!
+The small brick building is the Kayak barn where you will meet to obtain your life vest, paddle, make payments, and fill your water bottle!
 We have a sign on the side of the building now.
 It’s visible from N. Main Street.

 Do you “shuttle” personal kayaks?

 Yes, we do provide transportation service for a fee of $15 per kayak or canoe.
 Call ahead and we will be able to take you based on available space.

 We highly suggest children be 3+yrs of age or older for safety and an enjoyable experience for the child.

 Yes, many dogs love the water.
 We encourage you to bring your dog if you feel they would enjoy it.
 If you have a large dog you may want to rent a tandem kayak so you and your dog can enjoy the trip comfortably.

 We recommend you bring a life vest for your dog.
 We do not have canine life jackets available at the Kayak barn.
 We ask that you use common sense when it comes to caring for your dog and following any rules when in public places.